PagerDuty/pd-oncall-chat-topic/README.md

 ## Architecture
-The main part of this infrastructure is an AWS Lambda Function that operates on a schedule (cron), reads configuration information from an DynomoDB Table and secrets from AWS EC2 Parameter Store.
+The main part of this infrastructure is an AWS Lambda Function that operates on a schedule (cron), reads configuration information from an DynamoDB Table and secrets from AWS EC2 Parameter Store.
 This is all deployed from a AWS CloudFormation template.